Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: Numerical Examples

 \subsection{Logistic Regression}

 We first consider a binary classification problem using $\ell_2$-regularized logistic regression, as defined in \eqref{eq:logistic}.
-Each agent $i$ possesses a distinct local dataset $\mathcal{S}_i{= \crki{(u_j, v_j)}}$ selected from the whole dataset $\mathcal{S}$.
-Here, the variable $u_j\in\R^p$ denotes the image input and $v_j\in\R$ represents the label.
-The classifier can then be obtained by solving the following optimization problem:
+Each agent $i$ possesses a distinct local dataset $\mathcal{S}_i{= \crki{(u_j, v_j)}}$ selected from the global dataset $\mathcal{S}$.
+Here, $u_j\in\R^p$ denotes the image input and $v_j\in\R$ represents the label.
+The classifier is obtained by solving the following optimization problem:

 where $\rho$ is set to $0.2$.